Can London Become a People-Centric Smart City?

 In addition to the kind of traditional innovation around smart cities—things like smart mobility, sensors for air quality, which are being progressed in any case—there's a need to link together innovation that happens to respond to things all across the city: better data sharing, better adoption of common standards across citywide services, and emphasis on service design.

 We’re looking to design services around the needs of every citizen by bringing technologists in the room, using systems thinking, and agile approaches.
-Through that, we hope to make services that are much more respectful of the diversity of the city—in line with the themes that the mayors set out.
+Through that, we hope to make services that are much more respectful of the diversity of the city—in line with the themes that the mayor’s set out.
 His big campaign, Behind Every Great City, emphasizes the centenary of the first votes for women.
 Within the technology sphere, it means us working within our own public services and the tech community to ensure that the services that we design are not designed with one sort of consumer in mind, but designed around the diverse needs of our citizens.
 We think that's a very important opportunity to use design principles to make our services available and responsive to everyone.

 That's no easy step—it involves investment in human beings, not just systems.
 We're taking the concept of smart city away from the idea of these faceless systems designed by engineers to make dumb traffic lights smarter.
-We're expanding it, and putting it into the debate about how we build the human capability for the use of data for the civic benefits.
+We're expanding it, and putting it into the debate about how we build the human capability for the use of data for civic benefits.

 One big discussion that's happening—certainly among American cities—is about privacy of vulnerable populations in the data revolution.
 How are you thinking about that?

 There's a really interesting debate going on in U.S. cities, which have a different approach to data and they have different national data laws.
-In Europe and the UK, we're about to introduce new data laws, that are going to come in on the 25th of May.
+In Europe and the U.K., we're about to introduce new data laws, that are going to come in on the 25th of May.
 They include things like the right to be forgotten, getting consent for data maintenance from companies, new rules for sharing with third parties, and new rules for privacy by design and new technologies.
 There's really interesting safeguards that we're building into the systems.

 So, it's right that we talk about privacy.
 But what I'm concerned about to some extent is that criticisms of smart cities that happen in one jurisdiction don't leach into another that has a different set of laws [alluding to the differences between the U.K. and the U.S.].
 And there's an element of hypersensitivity to privacy [by smart city critics], which I think needs to be addressed by city leaders.
 Cities are, after all, big bundles and agglomerations of data which could be used for civic benefit.
 If we only adopt the approach which has the precautionary principles because we are afraid of corporate takeover or those arguments, we miss an opportunity for the full use of data to benefit the most vulnerable in our society.

-As Sadiq said, in his speech: If you're a political leader and you sit on your hands during the digital and data revolution, you're letting your citizens down.
+As Sadiq said in his speech: If you're a political leader and you sit on your hands during the digital and data revolution, you're letting your citizens down.
 We need to have a full and active role for government—oversight, accountability, transparency and the delivery of services.
 It's not just the private sector creating products for consumers, it's us serving our citizens.
 So we have the role to explain the benefits of what people can do with their data.

 It's almost like: When we create something from Londoners' data, it's made by London.
 But we want to make sure that that concept is morally owned by Londoners.
 It's their data; and they can see the benefits of it when we make sure the health care system is better or the transport system is better.